Govt's proposed new tax rules reopen raw wounds

-MUMBAI The government's proposal to back-date tax claims on overseas deals involving local assets throws foreign investment into fresh uncertainty, experts and industry figures said, potentially reopening old legal battles and clouding business sentiment.
+MUMBAI India's proposal to back-date tax claims on overseas deals involving local assets throws foreign investment into fresh uncertainty, experts and industry figures said, potentially reopening old legal battles and clouding business sentiment.

 Business groups hailed the decision as bringing clarity to the country's investment climate after a year of government scandals, slumping economic growth and policy paralysis eroded investor confidence.